akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 As this last attribute has a `Read only` property, it can't be modified by Julia.
 Only your connector can modify this status through API and set the translation project status for each desired locale.

 :::info
-This list of attributes is not exhaustive and may need to be adapted depending on your online Translation solution and the information required to perform a translation project.
+This list of attributes is not exhaustive and may need to be adapted depending on your online translation solution and the information required to perform a translation project.
 :::

 Once the translation attribute group and attributes have been created, Julia needs to assign the `Translations` attribute group to all existing `families`.